 Sometimes a brain infection, a vaccine, cancer, or another disorder triggers a misguided immune reaction, causing the immune system to attack normal cells in the brain (an autoimmune reaction).
 As a result, the brain becomes inflamed.
 This disorder is called postinfectious encephalitis.

-• Bacteria and other infectious organisms can reach the brain and meninges in several ways:
+- Bacteria and other infectious organisms can reach the brain and meninges in several ways:

-• By entering the brain directly from the outside (for example, through a skull fracture or during medical on the brain)
+By being carried by the blood - By entering the brain directly from the outside (for example, through a skull fracture or during medical on the brain)

-• By spreading from nearby infected structures, such as the sinuses or middle ear
+- By spreading from nearby infected structures, such as the sinuses or middle ear